commerce-docs/jitnotes/README.md

 # Releaser — A release notes generator

-These scripts will morph into a simple CLI for generating release notes using content from Jira and GitHub as the source.
-Currently, the scripts generate a release notes markdown file with the following sections:
+My goal is to morph this project into a simple CLI that asks questions and applies the answers to a Release Notes template to make the whole release notes process much less labor intensive.
+Currently, the scripts retrieve information from Jira and GitHub to generate a release notes markdown file with the following sections:

-- Highlights
+- Highlights (Depends on entry of release notes for Epics.
+In progress.)
 - Summary table (Jira stories and bugs)
 - Documentation updates
 - Known Issues
 - Upgrading from previous versions
 - Update dependencies (which contains the dependencies table)

-This project will soon become a CLI to make it super easy to create release notes files for any Jira project.

 ## Current Usage